Reasons For Your Child’s Puffy Gums

 • Regular Dental Check-ups: Make it a point to visit your pediatrician for regular cleanings and check-ups.
 They can catch early signs of gum disease and address them before they become more serious.

 • Act Quickly on Concerns: If you notice your child’s gums are swollen for more than a few days or if you’re worried about them, don’t wait for your next scheduled appointment.
-See your pediatrician as soon as possible for a proper diagnosis and treatment.
+You will want to contact your pediatrician as soon as possible for a proper diagnosis and treatment.